You’re standing in the essential oils aisle with 5 different bottles in your hands. Your hands feel sparky as the stress rises in your body.

 There is no result-based research proving essential oils can cure illnesses.
 Yes, essential oils have proven health benefits, but the answer to if essential oils work is still undetermined.

 We are only beginning in-depth research on essential oil benefits.
 There are current clinical studies happening all over the world.

 Every day people are accumulating a growing knowledge on essential oils.
 Who knows, we could be very close to discovering new health benefits from essential oils in the near future!

 You can prevent a stressful hospital visit by using the skin patch test.
-Testing to see if your skin is sensitive to an essential oil is a must.
+Testing to see if your skin is sensitive to essential oil is necessary.